aaronsharma/SEGP/Portfolio/Background Research.md

 It would be sheer chutzpah to claim that our project can solve such a problem, and that is why we have examined the principles behind nudging the public behaviour.
 By using the simple and appealing graphic of a growing or shrinking glacier, we can demonstrate the individual effect of each users power consumption, and through that, hopefully make them think about their behaviour.

 Remember there are 27.8 million households.
 If one member of each household drank just 1 less hot drink a day that would be 27.8 million * 0.25kWh = 69500 less kilo watt hours required per day.
-Over a year that is  24742000 fewer kWh of elecrity required - or approximately 25 GWh.
+Over a year that is  24742000 fewer kWh of electricity required - or approximately 25 GWh.
 According to this 2012 [report](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/267585/Sub-national_electricity_consumption_factsheet_2012.pdf) from the Department of Energy and Climate Change, London annually consumes 40 000 GWh.
 So everybody drinking one less cup of tea a day over a year would be the equivalent of powering London for about 6 hours!
 That is the scale of the problem.

 Of course using renewable energy, better battery design, etc all these elements will bring about a greater change.
 Yet with the ever increasing sales of gadgets and devices, any impact we can bring on to overall consumer device usage will help.
-As we develop our algorithms to responde to the users lifestyle, we may affect greater change.
+As we develop our algorithms to respond to the users lifestyle, we may affect greater change.
 What we would like to think is **that having read this report, you will think twice before that next cuppa, you may play on your phone instead of your console, or may go for a walk instead of watching tv for an hour.
 That is the power of the nudge, that is how we can dream to bring change.**